 8.3.
-Adaptive re-use of tThe Drill Hall
+The Drill Hall

-The Drill Hall will continue to be need to be adaptively reused and occupied to facilitate its conservation and public use.
-Future uUses will need to satisfy criteria relating to public benefit, heritage conservation, traffic generation, parking requirements and transport needs, environmental impact, noise emissions, service and infrastructure constraints, BCA compliance with the NCC, requirements and the Objectives and Policies set out in Section 3 of the Trustthe Harbour Trust's Comprehensive Plan.
+The Drill Hall will continue to be used and occupied to facilitate its conservation and public use.
+Uses will need to satisfy criteria relating to public benefit, heritage conservation, traffic generation, parking requirements and transport needs, environmental impact, noise emissions, service and infrastructure constraints, compliance with the NCC, and the Objectives and Policies set out in Section 3 of the Harbour Trust's Comprehensive Plan.